EtchedPixels/FUZIX/Kernel/platform-tomssbc-rom/README.md

-Fuzix for Tom's SBC version C in 64K EPROM (preferably an erasable one as this will change a lot!)
+# Fuzix for Tom's SBC version C in 64K EPROM

-This is a port to Tom's SBC.
+## Hardware

-The only modification is to bend up DCDA on the SIO-2 and wire it to a 8Hz square wave source.
+This is a port for Tom's SBC with a 64K EPROM (eraseable strongly recommended) The only modification is to bend up DCDA on the SIO-2 and wire it to a 8Hz square wave source.
 The board as designed has no timer source as CP/M 2.2 doesn't actually need one.
 There are plenty of ways to make an 8Hz